[This blog has been updated as of June 1, 2020.]

 Contrary to previous guidance provided by the answer to Question 7 of IRS “Filing and Payment Deadlines Questions and Answers,” with the issuance of IRS Notice 2020-20, the definition of Affected Taxpayers has been expanded to encompass persons subject to tax filing or payment requirements related to Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return.
 Pursuant to this Notice, gift and GST tax returns and payments due by April 15, 2020 have now been postponed until July 15, 2020.

 The relief provided by Notice 2020-23 (as with the aforementioned Notices) is automatic; no extension request is required to be filed by the taxpayer.
-The three-month period between April 15, 2020 and July 15, 2020 will be disregarded for purposes of calculating and applying interest, penalties, or additions to tax for failure to file or pay tax.
+The period between April 1, 2020 and July 15, 2020 will be disregarded for purposes of calculating and applying interest, penalties, or additions to tax for failure to file or pay tax.
 Interest, penalties, and additions to tax related to automatically postponed return filings and taxes due, will begin to accrue on July 16, 2020.
-Taxpayers may still file (i) Form 8892 by July 15, 2020 to automatically extend the due date for filing Form 709 to October 15, 2020, and (ii) Form 4768 by July 15, 2020 to automatically extend the original due date for filing Form 706 to January 15, 2021.
+Taxpayers may still file (i) Form 8892 by July 15, 2020 to automatically extend the due date for filing Form 709 to October 15, 2020, and (ii) Form 4768 by July 15, 2020 to automatically extend the due date for filing Form 706 for six months, calculated from the original due date for relevant estate tax return.